Diorla/Editor/docs/templates/World.md

 - Type: Universe, Galaxy, Star system, Planet, Continent, Country, Subcountry or City
 - Description
-- Created
-- Umbrella: The bigger world that encompasses this world e.g. Manitoba is part of Canada, Canada is part of North America and North America is part of Earth or Human race
+- Umbrella(Association): The bigger world that encompasses this world e.g. Manitoba is part of Canada, Canada is part of North America and North America is part of Earth or Human race

 # Geography